CCOG for HOR 291 Winter 2024

 Upon completion of the course students should be able to:

-- Develop and apply form and spatial composition in design development to create a master landscape design plan.
+- Develop and apply form and spatial composition in design development to create a final landscape design plan.

-- Apply an understanding of hardscapes, materials and lighting in landscape design.
+- Specify appropriate hardscapes, materials, and lighting in landscape design.

 - Follow the design process to solve design challenges.